What is a Radio Operator?

-Occupation Description Receive and transmit communications using radiotelephone equipment in accordance with government regulations.
+Career Description Receive and transmit communications using radiotelephone equipment in accordance with government regulations.
 May repair equipment.

-Life As a Radio Operator
+A Day in the Life of a Radio Operator

 - Operate radio equipment to communicate with ships, aircraft, mining crews, offshore oil rigs, logging camps and other remote operations.